TheUndo/m3u8/README.md

 --- | --- | --- | --- | --- | ---
 | 1st | "An error occurred" | Error message as String | String error message | Yes | Yes |
 ## How it works
 The script fetches all the .ts files inside the m3u8 playlist.
 After that it recursively downloads the remote .ts segment files.
 It tries to download the .ts segment files __TWO__ at the time in accordance with the HTTP protocol.
-After the recusion is complete it merges the raw data as "stream/octet" and attempts to save the file to the client's device.
+After the recursion is complete it merges the raw data as "stream/octet" and attempts to save the file to the client's device.
 ## Dependencies
 * Fecth API
 * Promise